deltegui/deltegui/README.md

 Hi! 👋👋👋 I'm Diego.
-I'm primarily a web developer (both frontend and backend), but also I'm interested in system programming (emulators, compilers, interpreters...) and mobile development.
-Trying to create good quality code is one of my motivations so I'm learning about things like clean architecture, clean code, refactoring, testing...
+I'm primarily a web developer (both frontend and backend), but also I'm interested in systems programming (emulators, compilers, interpreters ...) and mobile development.
+I try to create good quality code, so  I'm learning about clean architecture, clean code, refactoring, testing...
 I've been a GNU/Linux user for more than ten years, so I'm pretty confident with that OS.

 ### Skills
 ![Go](https://img.shields.io/badge/-Go-%237FD5EA?style=for-the-badge&logo=Go&logoColor=white&labelColor=101010)